-A Kraken offering is also available for the AWS marketplace as a Bring Your Own License (BYOL) virtual machine.
+A Kraken offering is also available for the Amazon Web Service (AWS) marketplace as a Bring Your Own License (BYOL) virtual machine.
+This deployment option takes advantage of AWS with NVIDIA GPUs which allows for transcoding a higher number of streams compared to using the CPU.